Update: ‘Production dates & quad motor variant’ section updated.

-Tesla Cybertruck deliveries will not commence this year.
-The ongoing chip shortage is seemingly the biggest hurdle for the Cybertruck’s mass production.
+The ongoing chip shortage is seemingly the biggest hurdle for the Tesla Cybertruck’s mass production.
 The scarcity of chips has affected Tesla, Musk acknowledged during the Q2 2021 earnings conference call, saying that the company is figuring out how to address the issue.

 So in order for Cybertruck and Semi to scale to volume that’s meaningful for customer deliveries, we’ve got to solve the chip shortage working with our suppliers.
 And someone would say, why don’t you just build a chip fab?
-Well, OK, that would take us, even moving like lightning, 12 to 18 months.Elon Musk, CEO of Tesla
+Well, OK, that would take us, even moving like lightning, 12 to 18 months.Elon Musk, co-founder and CEO, Tesla (Q2 2021 results conference call)

 They would literally cost $1 million apiece or more.
-There’s a reason why you do things in volume production, which is to get the economies to scale and get the cost down.Elon Musk, CEO of Tesla
+There’s a reason why you do things in volume production, which is to get the economies to scale and get the cost down.Elon Musk, co-founder and CEO, Tesla (Q2 2021 results conference call)

 Lars Moravy, VP – Vehicle Engineering, Tesla, shared a few Cybertruck updates during the Q2 2021 earnings conference call.
 He said that the company has completed developing the architecture of electric pickup.
 The Cybertruck is currently in the alpha stages, and Tesla has finished basic engineering of the vehicle’s architecture.
 “With the Cybertruck, we’re redefining how a vehicle is being made,” he said.